bensutherland/nano2geno/README.md

 #### Demultiplex
 Demultiplex using the forward adapter, then the reverse-complement adapter set on unidentified.
 `./01_scripts/01b_demultiplex.sh`
+Issue: this doesn't yet use parallel effectively, could implement w/ stacks_workflow cutadapt parallel approach, but this requires different input folders, so would have to break up into sections, or do each library separately (probably the best bet).

 Combine the files that were demultiplexed with forward adapter and with reverse-complemented adapter:
 `01_scripts/collect_samples.sh`